open5e/open5e/source/equipment/magic-items/ring-of-djinni-summoning.rst

 fail to command it, the djinni defends itself against attackers but takes no other actions.

-After the djinni departs, it can’t be summoned again for 24 hours, and the ring becomes nonmagical if the djinni dies.
+After the djinni departs, it can't be summoned again for 24 hours, and the ring becomes nonmagical if the djinni dies.